Shogun: Kamakura shogunate (1185–1333)

-In the early 11th century, daimyō protected by samurai came to dominate internal Japanese politics.
-Two of the most powerful families – the Taira and Minamoto – fought for control over the declining imperial court.
-The Taira family seized control from 1160 to 1185, but was defeated by the Minamoto in the Battle of Dan-no-ura.
 Minamoto no Yoritomo seized power from the central government and aristocracy and by 1192 established a feudal system based in Kamakura in which the private military, the samurai, gained some political powers while the Emperor and the aristocracy remained the de jure rulers.

-In 1192, Yoritomo was awarded the title of Sei-i Taishōgun by Emperor Go-Toba and the political system he developed with a succession of shoguns as the head became known as a shogunate.
+In 1192, Yoritomo was awarded the title of sei-i taishōgun by Emperor Go-Toba and the political system he developed with a succession of shoguns as the head became known as a shogunate.
 Hojo Masako's (Yoritomo's wife) family, the Hōjō, seized power from the Kamakura shoguns.
-When Yoritomo's sons and heirs were assassinated, the shogun himself became a hereditary figurehead.
-Real power rested with the Hōjō regents.
-The Kamakura shogunate lasted for almost 150 years, from 1192 to 1333.